Fresh Floods Kill 66 In Northern Afghanistan - UrduPoint

 "Due to the floods 66 people were killed," he said, adding that at least five people were injured and others were still missing.

-The flooding damaged more than 1,500 houses, swamped more than 1,000 acres of agricultural land and killed livestock in their hundreds, he said.
+The flooding damaged more than 1,500 houses, swamped more than 1,000 acres of agricultural land and killed hundreds of livestock, he said.

 The floods came a day after provincial police said more than 50 people were killed in flash flooding in the western province of Ghor.

-Just over a week ago, more than 300 people were killed in flash flooding in northern Baghlan province, according to the UN World food Programme (WFP) and Taliban officials.
+Just over a week ago, more than 300 people were killed by torrents in northern Baghlan province, according to the UN World food Programme (WFP) and Taliban officials.

 Taliban officials have warned the tolls would go up in regions impacted by flooding, as destroyed infrastructure hampered aid delivery and efforts to find the missing.